mbuesch/letmein/SECURITY.md

 If you found a security vulnerability, see [the vulnerability reporting process](SECURITY.md) for how to proceed.

+## Design decisions

+A couple of [design decisions](doc/DESIGN_DECISIONS.md) are in place to make the design simpler and in part (hopefully) have a positive effect on security.

 ## Known weaknesses

 There are a couple of known weaknesses that exist in letmein.